 The Internet is a powerful medium to rightly communicate your cause and message to the audience.
 Hence, it is important to craft an intuitive website where people who want to volunteer, sponsor or partner can check the credibility of your NGO, the activities you do and all other details.
 It is also a wise idea to have social media handles that help make it more popular

-Find how to start an NGO in India.
+Find how to start an start an NGO in India.